MEET THE BAND

 Lisa studied classical voice in the bel canto style under dramatic tenor Carl Franzen at the Franzen Opera Studio in San Jose, California.
 After performing in many local musical theater productions and classical concerts, she entered the world of live band performance and was hooked!

 She possesses a near four-octave vocal range and embraces the challenge of singing across a variety of musical genres.
 Her powerful, resonant voice and energetic performance style keeps audiences entertained!
 After singing primarily male material in a few different bands, Lisa was inspired to create a female tribute concept that would be both marketable and unique - Glory!
-When she is not singing, you might find her working or training at the gym, gardening, or chilling with her three dogs.
+When she is not singing, you might find her working or training at the gym, gardening, or chilling with her two dogs.
 She is incredibly grateful to the talented musicians of Glory for embarking upon this journey to bring 100% girl music to Jacksonville, Florida!

 Lead Vocals, Harmonies